Fostecks/RewardsForTheWorthy/README.md

 ; registered trademarks or trademarks of ZeniMax Media Inc. in the United ; States and/or other countries.
 All rights reserved.
 ; You can read the full terms at https://account.elderscrollsonline.com/add-on-terms

-## Title: RewardsForTheWorthy
-## Description: Use /rftw to inform you whether a Transmutation Geode is available to loot from a Rewards for the Worthy, or how much time is left before the next one.
-## Author: bitrock
-## Version: 1.0.1
-## APIVersion: 100032
-## SavedVariables: RFTWSavedVars

-RewardsForTheWorthy.lua